ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The RGB(W) clock made it possible to built a 4-language clock with 625 LEDs.
 The designs with one language in a 12 x 12 letter grid are much easier to built and the SK6812 RGBW LEDs can also give a pure white display and, if wished, also in any colour.

-This is the ultimate fusion of all clocks; one PCB and one source code.<br>
+This is the ultimate fusion of all clocks; one PCB and one source code.

 The PCB's were kindly supported by [PCBWay](https://www.pcbway.com) that made the development of this PCB possible.<br>
-The PCB was designed with Fritzing and the Gerber files uploaded to PCBWay.
+The PCB was designed with Fritzing and the Gerber files uploaded to PCBWay to their web site.<br>
 Delivery to The Netherlands was within a week.
 Piece of cake.<br>
+The boards looked perfect and soldering was easy.

 In [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.